chriscoates/CV/readme.md

 #### Clear Communicator

 - As a teacher, it is essential to articulate ideas and complex concepts to students.
-I have carried this skill over into my coding life where feedback from my team and pair partners have noted my ability to present, explain and discuss ideas clearly.
+I have carried these skills over into my coding life where feedback from my team and pair partners have noted my ability to present, explain and discuss ideas clearly.
 - Commitment to working in an Agile environment by participating in daily stand-ups and weekly retros.

 ## <a name="Education">Education</a>